servicecatalog/oscm-jenkinsScripts/install/README.md

 After the playbook has ran successfully, you are able to connect to the Jenkins server.

 Open your browser on http://192.168.32.113:8080.
-Login in to the Jenkins web interface with user name `Admin`, and same as password.
+Login in to the Jenkins web interface with user name `admin`, and same as password.
 You'll find all OSCM pipline jobs there.

 *Have fun!*